 VTA Stormwater Management Program

 Illicit discharges occur when excessive water from irrigation, car washing and other sources carries litter, pesticides, oil, pet waste, and other pollutants directly into the storm drain system.
-Unlike water that enters the sewer system, such as from a kitchen sink, water flowing to storm drains is not treated.
+Unlike water that enters the sanitary system, such as from a kitchen sink, water flowing to storm drains is not treated.

 The storm drain system is a major source of pollution in San Francisco Bay, posing a threat to wildlife and water quality, due to pollutants that mix with clean rain water.